 We are looking for the best Improv Troupe in the state of Texas in our newly formed Improv Challenge!
 Each school is allowed to submit one troupe consisting of 4 - 6 members (4 players, 2 alternates) who will compete in a 8 team tournament.
 The first round will happen Thursday night and those teams advancing will compete for the title on Friday night.
 All teams must be available to attend mandatory workshops during the day to qualify for the evening tournament.
 Come out and show Texas that YOU are the best improvisers in the state!

 Dance Competition is a new Texas competition designed to show your dance skills in the theatrical world.
-Each school may enter one team of 2-16 people into this competition.
+Each school may enter one team of 2-16 people or a solo performer into this competition.
 The team will present one published musical theater dance selection demonstrating character development and quality of execution of dance.
 Because this is a dance competition,no lip syncing or singing is allowed.
 Performances cannot exceed 5 minutes.

 5. What if I have students who are cross-entered into Individual Events AND Tech Challenge AND Scholarship Auditions?

 - Students may only enter one (1) National Qualifying Event.

 Technical IE - Sound Design, Lighting Design, Stage Management, Marketing, Costume Construction, Costume Design, Set Design

 - Students may be entered into a National Qualifying Events and a Tech Challenge.

 - Tech Challenges and Team Design Contests will be scheduled on Thursday; Performance IEs are scheduled on Friday.

 - Scholarship audition times are pre-assigned.
 Changes will only be made under certain circumstances.
 What this means is that students need to be aware that timing may be difficult or busy, but all students wanting to participate in Individual Events, Tech Events, and Scholarships are able.